xfbs/tmux-rs/README.md

     - also need to ensure no pointers are created and stored from the references
     - NonNull use as_uninit_mut
 - get rid of paste crate, won't need to join symbols any more for C code
-- implement cmd-parse.y parser in pest or nom to remove yacc as a build dependency
 - performance: perf command like: perf record -F 99 -i -p 696418 -p 696420
 - lints
 - miri (too many libc functions, maybe possible for tests)